 The House and Earl’s Garden are open Tuesday, Wednesday, Thursday and Sunday each week between April and the end of September from 11 am to 4.30 pm (last admissions at 4 pm).

-Due to the current Covid-19 situation the House and Earl’s Garden will remain closed to the public from 1st April until 30th June 2020.
+Due to the current Covid-19 situation the House and Earl’s Garden will remain closed to the public from 1st April until further notice.
 We will review the latest information during this period and keep this page updated.

 House Admission Tickets